The hustle can be exhausting.

-When we are operating at our optimal time of day we are able to effectively filter out distractions and focus on complex problem that require analytical thinking.
+When we are operating at our optimal time of day we are able to effectively filter out distractions and focus on a complex problem that requires analytical thinking.
 But these distractions aren’t all bad.
 In times of fatigue when we are not operating at our optimal time, these distractions encourage us to open our minds to alternative approaches to problems, generate new ideas, and think outside the box.
 There’s a reason why so many people feel as if they get their best ideas when in the shower.

 This is where creativity thrives and spectacular new things happen.

-So if you’re running full-steam and anticipate long hours ahead, plan for your challenging, attention-demanding tasks to be completed during your peak time and save the creative work for ther hours of the day when you’re about to wind down and relax.
+So if you’re running full-steam and anticipate long hours ahead, plan for your challenging, attention-demanding tasks to be completed during your peak time and save the creative work for their hours of the day when you’re about to wind down and relax.

 It is literally impossible for our brains to multitask.
 When we multitask, we feel good.
 We feel like we are accomplishing more and spreading our attention across all of our tasks equally.
 This is wrong.